MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 To complete this tutorial, you need:

 * A Microsoft 365 Developer Program sandbox tenant.
-* Enrollment in *Microsoft 365 Targeted Releases* for your sandbox tenant.
-* A test environment with Microsoft 365 apps installed from the Microsoft 365 Apps *Beta Channel*.
+* A test environment with Microsoft 365 apps installed from the Microsoft 365 Apps *[value] Channel*.
 * (Optional) Microsoft Visual Studio Code with the Teams Toolkit extension.

 > [!div class="nextstepaction"]